jonnyblevins/BI-Analyst-Skills-Project/6_TLDR.md

 # 4. Transitional Requirements
 ## What questions would you ask the librarians in regards to the transitional requirements of the system (i.e. from catalog/paper-based system to software solution)?
 1. **Change Management**:
-   - "What kind of training will be needed for librarians to transition from the paper-based system to the new digital system?
+   - "What kind of training will be needed for the librarian to transition from the paper-based system to the new digital system?
 How should the transition be managed to minimize disruption to library operations?"

 2. **Data Migration**:
    - "How much historical data from the paper-based system needs to be digitized and migrated to the new system?
 What is the plan for verifying the accuracy of the data after migration?"

 3. **Support and Maintenance**:
-   - "What kind of ongoing support and maintenance will be required for the new system?
+   - "Support and maintenance will be required for the new system.
 Are there any specific requirements for user support, like helpdesk or tutorials?"

 4. **Pilot Testing and Rollout**:
-   - "Would you prefer a phased rollout of the new system, starting with a pilot program, or a full-scale implementation?
-How will success be measured during the transition period, and what are the key milestones?"
+   - "We've got two options.
+One is a phased rollout of the new system, starting with a pilot program.
+The other is a full-scale implementation.
+Which of the two at a glance seem like a better approach?